folksgl/challenger/README.md

    ```
 3) Open Arena and import the challenger engine executable.
 Navigate to Engines -> Install New Engine and choose the challenger executable that was just compiled.
 (Will be in the challenger project home directory)

+#### Installing Googletest
+  If you intend to develop code for Challenger, testing will need to be done with googletest.
+Installation instructions for googletest can be found in [the googletest readme](https://github.com/google/googletest/blob/master/googletest/README.md).
+More information about setting up your environment for developing can be found in the [contributing page](https://github.com/folksgl/challenger/blob/master/.github/CONTRIBUTING.md).

 ## Development
 Development for challenger will be done in C++, using the googletest framework for testing.